 - A boost in confidence – Laser eye surgery can be a real confidence boost, and you’ll no longer need to worry about what you’ll look like wearing glasses in photos!

 - Less risk of infection – Wearing contact lenses constantly puts your eyes at risk of infection, but if you choose laser eye surgery instead, once your eyes have healed you’ll be able to avoid these risks.

 Potential disadvantages of laser eye surgery

-If you’re having laser eye surgery, it’s natural for you to be concerned about the potential risks.
+If you’re having LASIK or LASEK, it’s natural for you to be concerned about the potential risks.
 However, complications are very rare, and can usually be remedied by further surgery.

 Possible risks to be aware of are as follows: